 Sales is already a data-heavy, communication-intensive job.
-AI doesn't replace great salespeople — it removes the parts that aren't selling: drafting follow-up emails at 11pm, manually researching prospects, writing the same proposal three times with minor customizations.
-Here are the tools and workflows that are actually moving the needle for sales teams right now.
+AI does not replace great salespeople — it removes the parts that are not selling: drafting follow-up emails at 11pm, manually researching prospects, writing the same proposal three times with minor customizations.
+Here are the tools and workflows that are actually moving the needle for sales teams right now, from first contact through close.

 Before any outreach, you need context: what does this company actually do, what challenges are they likely facing, what did they announce recently, and why should they care about your product today?
 Manually gathering this takes 20-40 minutes per prospect.
 With AI, you can get a usable brief in under 5.